mstewart796/aws-nanodegree-dog-breed-classifier/README.md

 ## How to use

-The .py files are to be found in the *data* folder.
+Place the images you would like to categorize in the *data\uploaded_images* folder (you may delete my personal images that I used) then run one of the following three command lines (make sure you are in the *data* folder in your terminal!):